 - Read our in-depth Nikon D850 review

 If you’re buying your first DSLR camera on a tight budget, a simpler, slightly older model is the way to go.
-Canon’s entry-level 2000D fits that bill: the specs won’t blow anyone away, but it’s easy to use, gets the basics right and, because it’s a few years old, offers fantastic value.
+Canon’s entry-level EOS Rebel T7 (known as the 2000D outside the US) fits that bill: the specs won’t blow anyone away, but it’s easy to use, gets the basics right and, because it’s a few years old, offers fantastic value.

 There are several compromises, of course.
 Burst shooting is limited to a lazy 3fps and the dated autofocus system features just nine points.
 Live View focusing is sluggish and you’ll need to look elsewhere if you want a touchscreen.
 And, as you’d expect, the plasticky shell does not feel premium.

 But there are good points for beginners, too.
 The control layout is logical and easy to use, and battery life is solid.
 There’s video recording too, albeit limited to 1080p.
 More importantly, the 24.1MP sensor produces images with a good level of detail and decent dynamic range, while noise-handling performance is solid.

 If you’re looking to buy a good DSLR on a shoestring, the EOS Rebel T7 / 2000D is well worth considering.

 - Read our in-depth Canon EOS Rebel T7 / 2000D review

 It might be over four years old, but Canon’s entry-level Rebel T7i (or EOS 800D outside the US) is still a very solid option for beginners.
 Some of its specs look a little dated next to the latest mirrorless options, such as 6fps burst shooting and video that maxes out at 1080p, but the Rebel T7i nevertheless offers plenty for photographers who are keen to get to grips with the heft and handling of a DSLR.